Hypothesis: A senior-friendly kiosk design will reduce tech support requests by up to 30%.

 User Flow Diagram:

-Previous Kiosk Design:
+Previous Kiosk Designs: